b-it-bots/mas_industrial_robotics/README.md

 ## Bring up the robot and it's basic components
 ### In Simulation
-     roslaunch mir_bringup_sim robot.launch (NOT YET WORKING WITH CATKIN AND GROOVY)
+     roslaunch mir_bringup_sim robot.launch (NOT YET WORKING WITH CATKIN AND Hydro)

 In a new terminal you can open the Gazebo GUI to see the environment and the robot